amarkal/amarkal-taxonomy/README.md

 require_once 'path/to/amarkal-taxonomy/bootstrap.php';
 ```

-Now that **amarkal-taxonomy** is bootstrapped, the following functions become available for you to use:
+Now that **amarkal-taxonomy** is bootstrapped, you can use any of the functions listed in the following section.

+## Reference

 ### amarkal_taxonomy_add_field
 *Add a field to the add & edit forms of a given taxonomy.*